Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 - Proof of funds (mine was a term deposit letter which I fixed in the bank for 3 months at the time of application).

-With the support of this group, we processed our application from start to finish without ENGAGING THE SERVICES OF AN AGENT.
+With the support of this forum, we processed our application from start to finish without ENGAGING THE SERVICES OF AN AGENT.

-STEP 1: The immigration process starts with checking eligibility for the process which can be done online on the Canadian government website.
+STEP 1: The process of immigrating from Nigeria to Canada starts with checking your eligibility for the process.
+You can do this online on the Canadian government website.

 STEP 2: Next is to begin gathering documents needed to enter the Express Pool.
 This is a point-based system where rating depends on certain factors such as – Age, English score, education, and the likes.
-Details about this can be found on the website.
+You can find more details about this on their website.

-For the education – It is advisable to have a Masters degree / two or more certificates recognized by the evaluation body.
+For education, it is advisable to have a Master’s degree / two or more certificates recognized by the evaluation body.
 This could help boost the candidate’s points.

 STEP 3: The next step is to send transcripts to an evaluation body in Canada.
-When the report is received, the individual can enter the pool with a favourable IELTS result.
+When the report is received, the individual can enter the pool with a favorable IELTS result.

-What did I do after failing IELTS?
-Once I viewed my result online and saw I had fallen short of my target point by a few marks I immediately logged onto the British Council website and registered for the next exam.
-I did this the first and second time when I failed until I finally got the score I wanted in the listening section on my 3rd IELTS attempt.
+So what did I do after failing IELTS?
+Once I viewed my result online and saw I had fallen short of my target point by a few marks, I immediately logged onto the British Council website and registered for the next exam.
+I did this the first and second time I failed until I finally got the score I wanted in the listening section.
+That was on my 3rd IELTS attempt.